hed-hog/docs/docs/modules/contact/person-custom.md

-# Custom Module
+# Person Custom Module

-The **Custom** module is used to manage custom data associated with persons.
+The **Person Custom** module is used to manage custom data associated with persons.
 This module includes a controller to handle various endpoints for CRUD operations on custom data and a service to interact with the database via `PrismaService`.

 ### Controller Endpoints

-#### `POST /person/:personId/custom`
+#### `POST /person/:personId/person-custom`

 - **Description**: Creates a custom record for a specific person.
 - **Parameters**:
   - `personId` (path): ID of the person.
   - `data` (body): Object containing custom data (`name`, `value`, etc.) as defined in `CreateDTO`.

-#### `GET /person/:personId/custom`
+#### `GET /person/:personId/person-custom`

 - **Description**: Retrieves a list of all custom records for a specific person.
 - **Parameters**: